-Read only slaves will reject all the write commands, so that it is not possible to write to a slave because of a mistake.
-This does not mean that the feature is conceived to expose a slave instance to the internet or more generally to a network where untrusted clients exist, because administrative commands like
+Read-only slaves will reject all write commands, so that it is not possible to write to a slave because of a mistake.
+This does not mean that the feature is intended to expose a slave instance to the internet or more generally to a network where untrusted clients exist, because administrative commands like

 CONFIG are still enabled.
-However security of read-only instances can be improved disabling commands in redis.conf using the
+However, security of read-only instances can be improved by disabling commands in redis.conf using the

-You may wonder why it is possible to revert the default and have slave instances that can be target of write operations.
-The reason is that while this writes will be discarded if the slave and the master will resynchronize, or if the slave is restarted, often there is ephemeral data that is unimportant that can be stored into slaves.
-For instance clients may take information about reachability of master in the slave instance to coordinate a fail over strategy.
+You may wonder why it is possible to revert the read-only setting and have slave instances that can be target of write operations.
+While those writes will be discarded if the slave and the master resynchronize or if the slave is restarted, there's a legitimate use case for storing ephemeral data in writable slaves.
+For instance, clients may take information about master reachability to coordinate a failover strategy.